Geometry of infinite planar maps with high degrees: The dense phase

 From the local limit theorem \cite[Theorem 4.2.1]{IL71} we have $ \mathbb{P}_{1}(W_{k}=0) \sim C_{0}\, k^{-1/(a-1)}$ as $k \to \infty$ for some constant $C_{0}>0$ and so when $a \in (3/2;2)$ we have $ \mathbb{E}[N_{0}]< \infty$ (in other words the walk $(W_i)_{i\geq 0}$ is transient whenever $a <2$). \endproof

 \begin{corollary} When $a \in( 3/2;2)$ the random lattice $B^\dagger_{\infty}$ is almost surely transient (for the simple random walk). \end{corollary} \proof We use the method of the random path \cite[Section 2.5 page 41]{LP10}.
 More precisely, the \textsc{fpp} model on $B^\dagger_{\infty}$ enables us to distinguish an infinite oriented path $\vec{\Gamma} : \rootface \to \infty$ in $B_{\infty}^\dagger$ which is the shortest infinite path starting from the origin for the \textsc{fpp}-distance (uniqueness of this path is easy to prove).
+In our case, this path can equivalently be seen as an unoriented path $\Gamma$ since it is simple.
 From this path $\vec{\Gamma}$ one constructs a unit flow $\theta$ on the directed edges with source at $\rootface$ by putting for any oriented edge $ \vec{e}$ of $B_{\infty}^\dagger$